MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/compliance-denmark.md

 Requirement: The bookkeeping system supports, in addition to previous requirement, the possibility of reconciling the company's bookkeeping with the company's bank account by:

 * The bookkeeping system ensures that the bank account is represented in the chart of accounts and that it can be reconciled with the loaded bank entries.
-* A clear difference is being shown in the bookkeeping system if items entered from the bank are not reconciled.
+* A clear difference is being shown in the bookkeeping system if items entered from the bank aren't reconciled.

 How does [!INCLUDE[prod_short](../../includes/prod_short.md)] comply: